wunderwuzzi23/blog/content/posts/2021/somewhere-today-a-company-is-breached.md

 - How will you store the metadata about what algorithm has been used?
 - How will the certificates and keys be stored?
 If you are using TLS are you supporting perfect forward secrecy?

-Your adversaries have a seemingly easy task, all a current (or a future adversary) must do is find one unpatched system or one exposed vulnerability, while the defenders need to protect from all and every possible threat, even those that are not yet known.
+Your adversaries have a seemingly easy task.
+All a current (or a future adversary) must do is find an unpatched system or one exposed vulnerability, while the defenders need to protect from all and every possible threat, even those that are not yet known!

-Staying in place in the security race will render your organization vulnerable.
+> Staying in place in the security race will render your organization vulnerable.
 If you are in an acceptable shape today, a year from now you are not.

 What can an organization do to tackle these challenges, to identify weaknesses and highlight areas for investment to actively protect the business?